zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~~~~~~~~~

-The ``getInfo-Account`` interface is used to obtain the specified account information.
+The ``getInfo-Account`` interface is used to get the specified account information.

 The method to call this interface is as follows: